 The City of Kingston is committed to a shared path of reconciliation.
 Through the Grand OnStage performing arts program, we bring Indigenous cultural and educational experiences to Kingston residents.

-As part of her work for the upcoming season, Grandmother Kathy has developed a land acknowledgement for Grand OnStage that she will offer at select performances throughout the season.
+As part of her work for the upcoming season, Grandmother Kathy has developed a land acknowledgment for Grand OnStage that she will offer at select performances throughout the season.

-To do this acknowledgement, is to recognize its longer history, predating the establishment of European Colonies.
+To do this acknowledgment is to recognize its long history, predating the establishment of European Colonies.
 It is also to acknowledge this territory’s significance for the Indigenous Peoples who lived and continue to live upon it, a people whose practices and spiritualities were tied to the land and continue to develop in relationship to the territory and its other inhabitants today.

 The Kingston Indigenous communities continue to reflect the areas Algonquin-Anishinaabe and Haudenosaunee roots with also a significant Métis and Innu and Inuit community and other First Peoples from other Nations across Turtle Island who are present here today.